 Product Type(s): Hardware, Software, Support

-Description: Procure, configure and provide technical (on and offsite) support to successfully deploy signal phase and timing (SPaT) interface devices at six intersections at the Safety Pilot Model Deployment in Ann Arbor, Michigan.
+Description: Procure, configure, and provide technical (onsite and offsite) support to successfully deploy signal phase and timing (SPaT) interface devices at six intersections at the Safety Pilot Model Deployment in Ann Arbor, Michigan.

 Highway Traffic Control